 - retinopathy, an eye disease that may lead to blindness

-- peripheral neuropathy, or nerve pain in arms and legs
+- peripheral neuropathy, which can cause nerve pain in the arms and legs

 Treatment with medication

 In addition to lifestyle measures, a doctor may prescribe medications as follows:

 Type 1 diabetes: The person will need insulin and possibly blood pressure and other medications, depending on any complications they have.